Services for Faculty

 Peer Tutoring in Writing

 The advantages of writing conferences are many.
-Students having writing conferences discuss their ideas and receive feedback from experienced peer readers; they start writing assignments early; and they write multiple drafts.
-Hamilton students participate in over 2,700 conferences a year; 94% of students have writing conferences during their college years.
+Students having writing conferences discuss their ideas and receive feedback from experienced peer readers, they start writing assignments early, and they write multiple drafts.
+Hamilton students participate in more than 2,700 conferences a year; 94% of students have writing conferences during their college years.
 About half of all conferences are required by faculty; the other half are voluntary.
-If you are interested in requiring writing conferences for your class, please contact the Director to confirm dates and provide assignment details.
+If you are interested in requiring writing conferences for your class, please contact the director to confirm dates and provide assignment details.